Asbestosis

 Who gets exposed to asbestos?

-People get exposed to asbestos through theiri work.
-Occupations at high risk include construction workers, roofers, welders, insulation workers, etc. As absestos can linger on articles of clothing, family members of people who work in these occupations can be exposed if not careful.
+People get exposed to asbestos through their work.
+Occupations at high risk include construction workers, roofers, welders, and insulation workers, among others.
+Because asbestos can linger on articles of clothing, family members of people who work in these occupations may also be exposed if sufficient care is not taken.

 What health problems can result from exposure to asbestos?

 Symptoms of asbestos exposure do not occur immediately after contact with the mineral.
-Some people may not have symptoms for 15 to 30 years.
-Most patients who develop asbestosis or other related disease due to asbestos exposure will have shortness of breath.
-Other symptoms include coughinig up blood or chest pain.
-If you experience any of these systems. you should seek medical attention.
+Some people may not have symptoms for 15-30 years.
+Most patients who develop asbestosis or another related disease due to asbestos exposure will have shortness of breath.
+Other symptoms include coughing up blood and chest pain.
+If any of these symptoms occur, medical attention should be sought.

 History

 A detailed occupational and potential exposure history is essential.
-Obtain the following information[2] :
+The following information should be obtained[2] :

 Physical Examination